-Are you planning to create a home-based business?
+Are you planning to create a home-based business, or have you been working from home recently.
 Perhaps you can no longer afford the time associated with the commute or you are attracted with the low overhead associated with a home-based venture.
 Either way, you are certainly not alone.
 According to a survey conducted by Forbes, there are more than 2.7 million home-based businesses throughout the United Kingdom and this figure is expected to grow well into the future.
 This is why it is always a good idea to take a look at some preliminary steps to embrace if you are curious to learn how to set up a domestic workplace.
 Let’s break this subject down into a handful of sections so that you can start off in the right direction.

 All About Location and Space

 Location, location, location.
 This is arguably one of the most important variables to address when creating a home office.
 Ideally, it should be found away from frequently traveled areas of the home such as hallways, kitchens and dining rooms.
 This will help you to avoid any possible distractions during the average workday.

 Space is king in regards to working from home.
 As the experts at QuickBooks note, space is important for comfort as well as expenses.
 Larger dimensions tend to cost more over time; not the best scenario if you happen to be on a limited budget.
 You still need an ample amount of room in order to move around and to embrace a more dynamic mindset.
 Let’s also not fail to mention that there may be times when you need to have a face-to-face meeting.
 Be sure to take these variables into account when determining the exact amount of space that you require.